Love is not just a feeling—it’s a spiritual force that shapes who we become and how we treat the world. Love thrives when power struggles fade.

 When we talk about love, we often think of feelings—connection, attraction, or care.
 Love is something deeper.
 It’s a spiritual force that shapes how we live, relate, and grow.

-The Bahá’í writings speak of love in layers: love of God, love of divine guidance, love for creation, love for humanity, and love in our closest relationships.
+The Bahá’í writings speak of love in layers: Gods love for each individual, love for God, and extending that soulful love for divine guidance, love for creation, love for humanity, and love in our closest relationships.
 These aren’t separate—they strengthen one another.
-When love is rooted in something higher, it becomes patient.
-It becomes just.
-It becomes enduring.

 True love is not about control or possession, but is “founded on mutual respect, confidence, and kindness.”
 Baha'i